 Beaverton, OR 97076-4477

-It’s very important to make sure your Indigo credit card payment gets credited by your due date each month.
+It’s very important to make sure your Indigo Credit Card payment gets credited by your due date each month.
 If you’re mailing in your payment, be sure to allow at least seven business days for the payment to arrive.
-Late payments will be charged a fee of $39 and will be subject to a penalty APR of 29.9%.
-Late or missed payments are also damaging to your credit score, and since the Indigo credit card is intended for people with less-than-perfect credit, you don’t want to make your credit situation worse.
+Late payments will be charged a fee of $40 and will be subject to a penalty APR of 29.9%.
+Late or missed payments are also damaging to your credit score, and since the Indigo Credit Card is intended for people with Bad credit, you don’t want to make your credit situation worse.

 The best time to pay a credit card bill is a few days before the due date, which is listed on the monthly statement.
 Paying at least the minimum amount required by the due date keeps the account in good standing and is the key to building a good or excellent credit score.
 That’s true for everyone, but some people might want to take things a step further, particularly cardholders carrying balances from month to month and people with high credit utilization.… read full answer